truera/trulens/docs/trulens_eval/getting_started/core_concepts/honest_harmless_helpful_evals.md

 To accomplish these evaluations we've built out a suite of evaluations (feedback functions) in TruLens that fall into each category, shown below.
-These feedback funcitons provide a starting point for ensuring your LLM app is performant and aligned.
+These feedback functions provide a starting point for ensuring your LLM app is performant and aligned.

 ![Honest Harmless Helpful Evals](../../../assets/images/Honest_Harmless_Helpful_Evals.jpg)